damahindra/damahindra/README.md

 # 💫 About Me:
-I'm currently a second-year student majoring in Information Technology at Brawijaya University.<br><br>DATA PASSIONISTA<br>🔭 I’m currently learning about Data Science and Analytics<br>👯 Also interested in full-stack web development with Django and IOS Mobile Development<br>⚡ Fun, energetic, collaborative, and friendly.
+I'm currently a second-year student majoring in Information Technology at Brawijaya University.<br><br>DATA PASSIONISTA<br>🔭 I’m currently learning about Data Science and Analytics<br>👯 Also interested in full-stack web development with Django and Mobile Development<br>⚡ Fun, energetic, collaborative, and friendly.

 ## 🌐 Socials: